i2ocketguy/ksp-krpc-rocket-avionics/README.md

 WIP docker compose based orchestration available for launch with

-`make launch_metrics` will launch the system using host networking and requires the following ports available:
+`make launch_metrics_backend` will launch the metrics system backend systems: grafana for frontend and prometheus for timeseries DB.

-- 3000
-- 9090
-- 8012
-- 50000
-- 50001
+`make launch_rocket` will run the default avionics package defined in the Makefile.
+This can be sent an avionics file paramaeter, for example to launch the `maxerva1.py` fsw, run `make avionics_file=maxerva1.py launch_rocket`

 access the system via browser at localhost:3000

+a network diagram of expected system interactions follows:

 ```mermaid